 Depending on which entity triggers the data transmission quality measurement, step 11 and step 12 corresponds to step 2 to step 5, step 13 corresponds to step 6.

+For the Non-3GPP access measurement, if the Non-3GPP access measurement information includes list of WLAN SSIDs, then the SEALDD client performs the signal strength measurement for the requested WLAN SSID.
+If the request contains location-based measurement then the SEALDD client measures the signal strength of nearby WLAN SSIDs based on its location.